michaelchadwick/michaelchadwick.info/blog/_posts/2015-07-16-gem-warrior-part-2-of-some-indeterminate-number.md

 layout: post
 title:  "Gem Warrior: Part 2 (of Some Indeterminate Number)"
-tags: game gaming ruby text adventure gemwarrior gem
+tags: game gaming ruby text-adventure gemwarrior rubygems
 excerpt: "Much progress has been made on Gem Warrior since last I posted, and I've learned a bunch about Ruby and how to properly structure a game."

 ---